Skip to content

 Mickey is the resident heating and air conditioning expert with over 15 years of experience in the industry.

-4 thoughts on “Garage Air Conditioners: What You Need to Know”
+4 thoughts on “Garage Air Conditioners: Everything You Need to Know”

 1. I have an Air-con mini split (2 ton), I lost power recently and now my unit won’t turn on, am I missing something?
 I checked the circuit breakers, and changed the batteries in my remote control, but nothing, does anyone know of a fix for this problem?